 From our location in the heart of Glasgow’s vibrant West End you can see artwork by Scotland’s finest artists as well as showcasing the best up-and-coming new artistic talent.

 Mansfield Park Gallery now also offers a bespoke picture framing service.

 In addition to our changing exhibition program, we also carry a permanent stock of original art prints and ceramics.

-Mansfield Park Gallery is delighted to host and exhibition of new work by Cate Inglis and Andrew Squire, two artist who in their own very different styles celebrate their love of Glasgow and the urban environment, and who see beauty in it’s decay and imperfections.
-In addition to the paintings on display the gallery will also be exhibiting the sculptures of Andy Scott, Andy is a world renowned sculptor famous for many public commissions including ‘The Kelpies’ – the largest equine sculptures in the world.
+Mansfield Park Gallery is delighted to host what will be our second solo exhibition by Glasgow artist Jane Gardiner.
+In this exhibition Jane has produced 100 small paintings on panel, the works are generally executed in one go and are snapshots of objects and artworks which have caught the eye of the artist on visits to museums.
+The gallery will also be exhibiting the sculptures of Andy Scott, Andy is a world renowned sculptor famous for many public commissions including ‘The Kelpies’ – the largest equine sculptures in the world.